- Sports and Recreation

 Fishing for Trout

 The first fish I ever caught was a trout, and I'm certain that many veteran anglers would say the same.
 Trout are a great target species for many reasons.
 For one, they are available in all 50 states, in both wild and stocked populations.
 Also, the gear and experience necessary to get started is minimal.
-Trout put up a solid fight, are apt to bite nearly year round, and taste delicious, especially when smoked.
-For all these reasons and more, thousands of anglers, both novice and experienced go fishing for trout every year.
+Trout put up a solid fight, are apt to bite nearly year round, and taste delicious.

 Trout Identification Guide